RunestoneInteractive/RunestoneServer/source/Introduction/introduction.rst

 .. figure:: Figures/truthtable.png
    :align: center

-   Three Types of Logic Gates
+   Figure 9: Three Types of Logic Gates

 By combining these gates in various patterns and then applying a set of input values, we can build circuits that have logical functions.